fshaikh/AWS/AWS/README.md

 ﻿# AWS

+1 .Basic Operations
 	Make all calls from nodejs app using Developers group in IAM - DONE

 	Get list of all buckets - DONE
 	   Returns all buckets for which the current user has access to.
 For eg: i created an IAM user under "Developers" group and gave S3FullAccess permission to the group.
 In the application, used Access Key and Secret Key of the IAM user. listBuckets function returns all the buckets across all the regions. listBuckets returns 2 objects : Buckets -> Bucket -> Name, CreationDate.
 Owner ->

 	Get bucket properties - DONE
 		use getBucket* functions

 	Get list of objects in a bucket - DONE

 	Create a bucket - DONE
 	Modify bucket configuration
 	  Tags - DONE

 	Add files to a bucket
 	  Add image file  - DONE
 	  Add txt file    - DONE
 	Add metadata to objects - DONE .
 	   All tag keys are prefixed with x-amz-meta-

 	Download object
 	   Txt content - DONE
 	   Blob content - DONE
 	   Image - DONE

 	Delete
 	  Object - DONE
 	  Bucket

+2. Upload using multi-part algorithm
-Upload large files using multi-part
+	Upload large files using multi-part - DONE

+3. CORS
+	Understand the concept and basic minimum configuration

+4. Lifecycle management - DONE
+       Understand 3 different storage classes : Standard, Standard IA, Glacier Understand the transitions
+	   API (get, put)

+5. Bucket Policy
+6. Replication
+7. Static website using S3
+8. Transfer Acceleration
-Bucket Logging
+9. Logging
+10. Request Payment
+11. Versioning
+12. Torrent support
+13. Signed URLs
+14. HEAD calls against Bucket and Objects
-S3 Events
+15. S3 Events
-Lifecycle management
+16. Performance Optimizations

 Pre-reqs